Kunal-deve1oper/markdowntohtml/README.md

 If there are any errors during parsing or conversion, the program will display an error message and exit with a non-zero status code.

+## Note
-**Note:** This project is currently under development.
+This project is currently under development.
 Some features or functionalities may not be fully implemented yet.